scverse/scvi-tools/docs/user_guide/use_case/custom_dataloaders.md

 ...
 ```

-3. In addition to those we also added a {class}`scvi.dataloaders.CollectionAdapter` dataloader which is a scvi-tools wrapper for Anndata's AnnCollection.
+3. In addition to those we also added a {class}`scvi.dataloaders.CollectionAdapter` dataloader which is an scvi-tools wrapper for AnnData's AnnCollection.
-Anncollection API is intended for training models consist of several adata files.
-It is disk-based backed with lazy concatenate and jointly subset AnnData objects along the observations axis (unlike just concatenating adata with anndata.concat)
+This API is intended for training models on a set of AnnData files.
+AnnCollection creates a layy concatenation of disk-backed files.
+The dataloader jointly subsets these datasets along the observations axis.
-This wrapper mimic the anndata.AnnData API in all the ways scvi-tools expects.
-So in practice, users wrap their collection objects then proceed with the scvi-tools workflow as normal.
+This wrapper mimics the standard API, soo in practice, users wrap their collection objects then proceed with the scvi-tools workflow as normal and not using the custom dataloader workflow.
-Hence, the annCollection loader is not considered as a custom dataloader.
-Note that is order to use it count data should be in sparse form (sparse.csr_matrix).
+Note that in order to use it count data should be in sparse form (sparse.csr_matrix).

 Key Differences between Lamin and TileDb in terms of Custom Dataloaders:
 1. Data Format: